peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 #### Return Value

-A piecewise curve made up of cubic B-spline curves describing the same path as the Catmull-Rom spline.
+A piecewise curve made up of cubic B-spline curves describing the same path as the Catmull&ndash;Rom spline.
 (Type: <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a>)

 <a name='H3DU.PiecewiseCurve.fromHermiteSpline'></a>
 ### (static) H3DU.PiecewiseCurve.fromHermiteSpline(curve)